 In other words, what does drug rehab cost?
 Or more specifically, what is my cost, going to be?

-After looking for a treatment center for my son, who was suffering from drug addiction, I was presented with enticing ads.
-Some of the common lines read “up to 100% coverage”, “immediate placement” and “we will arrange for travel”.
+When I started looking for a treatment center for my drug-addicted son, who was, I saw some enticing ads.
+Some of them offered up promises like “up to 100% coverage”, “immediate placement” and “we will arrange for travel”.
 This all sounded too good to be true.

 I was really frantic because my son said he was “willing” to get help for his addiction problem.
 I knew from experience that this might not be the case next week (or maybe even in two days).
 I quickly registered him into a center without doing much homework.
 I got lucky and worked with an amazing group of people.
 The bottom line (for me) is that I had no “out of pocket costs”.